melissa-ng/GroupE_Capstone/README.md

 3. Ensure all test cases pass:
    - Valid transcripts are parsed correctly.
    - Noisy and incomplete transcripts are handled gracefully.
    - The parsed output structure matches the expected schema.

 ---

 #### **Technologies and Tools**
-- **Programming Language**: Python
+- **Programming Language**: React, Python
-- **Testing Framework**: `unittest`
+- **Testing Framework**: unittest

 ---

 #### **Future Enhancements**
 1. Support for multiple languages in transcripts.
 2. Integration with speech-to-text pipelines for real-time transcript processing.
 3. Advanced handling of noisy data using NLP techniques.

 ---

 ## Group Goals and Progress Plan
 - **January–February**: